Monday, February 22, 2010

 A: And without the mouth organ.
 Not the kind of music I like, to be honest, but it has a good, nay stand-out chorus, and I like the fact that it’s a man singing what would traditionally be a woman’s song.

-V: Good performance, although I’d stand him on his own with a perm like that.
-I see he’s borrowed Fazla’s primary green sports coat from the semi-final in Slovenia.
+V: Fine performance, even if the perm is a crime.
+I see he’s borrowed Fazla’s primary-green sports coat from the semi-final in Slovenia.

 16 Iceland